shivayan-bora/shivayan-bora/README.md

  <br/>

 ## 👨🏻‍💻 About Me:
-- I have 10+ years of professional experience as a software developer, currently working as a Senior Software Developer at UiPath.
+- I have over a decade of professional experience as a software developer and currently working as a Senior Software Developer at UiPath.

 - Check out my **[resume](https://www.dropbox.com/s/18bjuj8rnqgn2uk/Shivayan_Bora_Senior_Software_Developer_Reactjs_10YOE.pdf?dl=0)**.